Distributed Dynamic Associative Memory via Online Convex Optimization: Experiments

 for some $y_1 \ge y_0 \ge 0$.
 This way, the weight in \eqref{eq:24} assigned to the local data at agent $ n $ is, on average, more relevant than the data from other agents by a factor $ y_1 / y_0 $.
 The number of agents is set to $N = 20$, and the connecting graph is shown in Fig. \ref{fig:exp1_tree}.

 To ensure a fair comparison, given a time horizon $T$ for OGD and C-DOGD, we set the time horizon for DDAM-TOGD as $T / C_{\max}^{\mathcal{T}}$, where the maximum per-link capacity $C_{\max}^{\mathcal{T}}$ for a given choice of trees $\mathcal{T}$ is defined in \eqref{eq:capacity_max}.
 This accounts for the fact that a single iteration may take up to $1/C_{\max}^{\mathcal{T}}$ more time in DDAM-TOGD as compared to C-DOGD, since the link with the largest load must communicate $C_{\max}^{\mathcal{T}}$ messages per iteration.
-For DDAM-TOGD, we consider a baseline version using Steiner trees, referred to as ``DAM-TOGD (ST)'', with DDAM-TOGD$^*$ defined as in Section~\ref{Sec-III-C}.
-Recall that Steiner trees optimize the total edge weight, while the design introduced in Section~\ref{Sec-III-C} minimizes the total path-length.
-The time average static regret of the network at time horizon $T$ is $\mathrm{S}\text{-}\mathrm{Reg}(T) / T$.
+For DDAM-TOGD, we consider a baseline version using Steiner trees, referred to as ``DDAM-TOGD, ST'', with DDAM-TOGD$^{\star}$ defined as in Sec.~\ref{Sec-III-C}.
+Recall that Steiner trees optimize the total edge weight, while the design introduced in Sec.~\ref{Sec-III-C} minimizes the total path-length.
+The average static regret of the network at time horizon $T$ is $\mathrm{S}\text{-}\mathrm{Reg}(T) / N T$.

-\textbf{Convergence:} In Fig.~\ref{fig:exp1_time}, we study the evolution of the time average static regret \eqref{eq:S_Reg} over time for OGD, C-DOGD, and the proposed DDAM-TOGD.
-As evidenced by the consistent decline in regret with increasing time horizon $T$ seen in Fig. \ref{fig:exp1_time}, both OGD and the proposed DDAM-TOGD exhibit a clear sublinear regret trend, conforming to Theorem \ref{Theo:DAM-TOGD} and Corollary \ref{Coro:D_Reg_Conv}.
-In contrast, the regret of C-DOGD initially decreases but quickly plateaus, demonstrating a regret behavior that fails to improve with time.
-This is because C-DOGD forces the agents to use the same memory mechanism as time $t$ increases, while the model \eqref{eq:val_gen} implies that different memorization mechanisms are preferred at different agents.
+\textbf{Convergence:} In Fig.~\ref{fig:exp1_time}, we study the evolution of the average static regret \eqref{eq:S_Reg} over time for OGD, C-DOGD, Truncated-DOGD, and the proposed DDAM-TOGD.
+As evidenced by the consistent decline in regret with increasing time horizon $T$, both OGD and the proposed DDAM-TOGD exhibit a clear sublinear regret trend, conforming to Theorem \ref{Theo:DAM-TOGD} and Corollary \ref{Coro:D_Reg_Conv}.
+In contrast, the regret of both C-DOGD and Truncated-DOGD initially decreases but quickly plateaus, exhibiting a regret behavior that fails to improve with time.
+For C-DOGD, this is because C-DOGD forces the agents to use the same memory mechanism as time $t$ increases, while the model \eqref{eq:val_gen} implies that different memorization mechanisms are preferred at different agents.
+For Truncated-DOGD, each agent optimizes only over its physically adjacent and logically relevant agents, overlooking all logically relevant but non-neighboring agents, so that it converges to a truncated version of the memory, thus incurring an even higher regret than C-DOGD.